Lion Air Plane Crash Death Toll Is 6 Confirmed, With 189 People Total On Board Indonesian Jet

-According to CNN, six passengers have been confirmed dead following the Indonesian flight that reportedly crashed within minutes after take-off.
-Lion Air flight JT 610 was carrying 189 people on Monday, October 29 when air traffic controls lost contact with the plane 13 minutes into the flight.
-The plane had departed Jakurta for what was intended to be a one-hour flight to Pangkal Pinang on the island of Bangka when it crashed into the sea.
-It is not yet confirmed what caused the crash, although a spokesperson for AirNav Indonesia said that the pilot had requested permission to turn back and return to Soekarno-Hatta International Airport.
-The pilot did not indicate there was an emergency, however, and they did not appear to ever end up changing course.
+According to CNN, six passengers have been confirmed dead in the aftermath of an ill-fated Indonesian flight that reportedly crashed within minutes after take-off.

+Lion Air flight JT 610 was carrying 189 people on Monday, October 29, when air traffic controllers lost contact with the plane 13 minutes into the flight.
+The plane had departed Jakarta — for what was intended to be a one-hour flight to Pangkal Pinang on the island of Bangka — when it crashed into the sea.
+It is not yet confirmed what caused the crash, although a spokesperson for AirNav Indonesia said that the pilot had requested permission to turn back and to return to Soekarno-Hatta International Airport.
+The pilot did not indicate that there was an emergency, however, and the flight did not appear to have changed course prior to the crash.

-Problems were reported with the jet Sunday night, but engineers had allegedly fixed the issue and cleared it for take-off on Monday.
-There were also many thunderstorms in the surrounding area, but none that were expected to occur directly where the plane was traveling.
+Problems were reported with the jet on Sunday night, but engineers had allegedly fixed the issue and had cleared the plane for take-off on Monday.
+There were also many thunderstorms in the surrounding area, but none that were expected to occur directly along the planned flight path.
 Rescue teams are currently in search of passengers.
-Debris and life jackets have been discovered in the waters off of the coast of Java, along with personal items such a handbags, wallets, cell phones and clothes.
+Debris and life jackets have been discovered in the waters off of the coast of Java — along with personal items such a handbags, wallets, cell phones, and clothes.
 Underwater robots have found what officials believe to be the tail of the Boeing 737 MAX 8, but have yet to come across the main wreckage.
-They are searching with the belief that the plane has sunk and are using equipment to try and detect the plane’s locator beacon.
+They are searching with the belief that the plane has sunk, and are using equipment to try and detect the plane’s locator beacon.

 Minutes after takeoff, a Lion Air plane carrying 189 people crashed into the sea close to Indonesia's capital, Jakarta. pic.twitter.com/hktRJ8EQqV